 What the Bill Actually Does

-The Cyber Security and Resilience Bill, introduced to Parliament in November 2025, represents the largest overhaul of UK cyber law in a decade.
-It accomplishes four key objectives:
+The Cyber Security and Resilience Bill was introduced to Parliament in November 2025.
+It's the biggest overhaul of UK cyber law in a decade, and it does four things that matter:

 1. Expands regulated entities: Medium and large Managed Service Providers — the outsourced IT companies that run your servers, manage your helpdesk, handle your backups — are now in scope.
 Data centres, cloud providers, and critical suppliers also fall under new obligations.